 Variables in Optimizer with real (decimal) values have a precision of 8 decimal places.
-However, calculation functions in Anaplan, such as SUM, return real values with a precision of 14 decimal places.
+However, calculation functions in Anaplan, such as SUM, return real values with precision of up to 15 significant figures.

 There are many ways a number can exceed the 8 decimal place limit, such as:

 - importing or entering such a number into a cell in a module that the Optimizer uses.